top of page

 • If the thrown ball comes to rest on the pallino or another ball that is touching the back wall, that thrown ball remains in play.
 The ball touching the back wall is removed from play.
 If the pallino is touching the back wall it remains in play.

 The teams playing will referee their own game.
 Any dispute which cannot be resolved by the team captains shall be decided by a League Referee.
-Upon his/her decision the game shall continue.
+Upon their decision, the game shall continue.
 All measurements should be made from the inside dimensions of the bocce ball to the top of the pallino.

 If both teams agree on which team has the point and it is later determined that a mistake has been made, all balls played are valid.
 If both teams have balls remaining, the team that does not have the closest ball to the pallino rolls again.
 If all balls have been played, points are awarded based on the balls that are actually closest to the pallino in accord with the "Scoring" rule.

 A regulation game lasts 45 minutes from the designated start time or until one team reaches 15 points.
 If no team has reached 15 within the allotted time, the team with the higher score wins.
+This helps to keep our schedules running on time.
 If the two teams are tied after regulation, one additional frame will be played to determine the winner.

 A game is official once one team reaches 7 points.

-A playoff schedule will be determined after the final week of regulation play and posted on the website.
+The top 8 teams from the regular season will compete during a one-night, single elimination tournament (week 7) at their league location.
+A playoff schedule will be determined based on the regular season standings after the final week of regulation play (week 6) and posted on the website.

 All players must be 21 years of age or older.